 The customer said he opted to hold on until he got home, rather than risk the social faux pas of urinating in the wrong area.
 “I mean, I was 80 per cent sure that the glass wall with the narrow sluice at its base was probably the toilet,” he said.
 “But I wasn’t going to bank on it.
 And Christ knows where you stood if you needed to do a number two.”

-The man said he noticed that other patrons in the bathroom were equally uncertain about where to go.
-Many struggled also, he observed, to master the washroom’s fashionable hand basin, which discharged water in unsatisfactory amounts at erratically random intervals.
+The man said he noticed that other patrons in the bathroom were equally uncertain about where to go, simply wandering around the bathroom in confusion before eventually leaving again unrelieved.
+Many struggled also, he observed, to master the washroom’s fashionable hand basin, which had no visible taps, and discharged water in unsatisfactory amounts in seemingly random erratic spurts.